 The BELTA Day Conference is the one time when ELT teachers from all levels and sectors in Belgium gather together and share innovating teaching ideas, concerns, experiences, successes and action research.
 The goal of the conference is to host practical and theoretical presentations which aid our understanding of new developments and enhance our classroom experience.
 Each year we present these sessions with speakers from all over the world.
 Please note that pictures will be taken during the BELTA Day.
 By registering for our event, you are consenting to allowing BELTA to use the photographs on their promotional material.

 The BELTA Board has been hard at work lining up great speakers for this year’s event.
 Our plenary speaker – Scott Thornbury – is well-known in the ELT world, having published a number of methodology books adored by ELT Teachers around the world and for his blog (An A-Z of ELT).
 He will be joined by a record number of speakers from Belgium (7) and 13 additional speakers from Malta, Germany, The Ukraine and The United Kingdom!
 You can check out a paper version of the schedule by clicking the link at the bottom of this page.
-Coming soon will be our ‘Meet the Speakers’ page where you can read about the various presentations in full detail!

 The theme of this year’s conference is ‘Defining Language & Fluency in a Global Context’.
 As we move from teaching in very regional and national settings to preparing our students to work in a Global English context, it is critical that we re-examine our beliefs about language and fluency.